-- The IDL Virtual Machine displays a splash screen on startup. - SAVE files must be created using IDL version 6.0 or later. - No access to the IDL command line or IDL compiler is provided. - The use of the IDL EXECUTE function is disabled.
-(In most cases, calls to the EXECUTE function can be replaced with calls to the CALL\FUNCTION and CALL\PROCEDURE routines.) - Callable IDL applications and applications that use the IDL ActiveX control will not run in the IDL Virtual Machine. - The IDL Virtual Machine must be installed via the installation program provided by RSI.
+- The IDL Virtual Machine displays a splash screen on startup. - SAVE files must be created using IDL version 6.0 or later. - No access to the IDL command line or IDL compiler is provided.
+Startup files are only executed when a command line is present.
+See "Understanding When Startup Files are Not Executed" in Chapter 1 of the Using IDL manual for details. - The use of the IDL EXECUTE function is disabled.
+(In most cases, calls to the EXECUTE function can be replaced with calls to the CALL_FUNCTION and CALL_PROCEDURE routines.) - Callable IDL applications and applications that use the IDL ActiveX control will not run in the IDL Virtual Machine. - The IDL Virtual Machine must be installed via the installation program provided by RSI.
 You are prohibited from modifying the IDL Virtual Machine distribution.